-Design Technology
+Design and Technology

-The National Curriculum Intent for Design Technology:
+The National Curriculum Intent for Design and Technology:

 Our Intent

-Our emphasis on lateral thinking is underpinned by opportunities to follow a design, make, evaluate and improve system using their own initiative.
+Our emphasis on lateral thinking is underpinned by opportunities to follow a design, make, evaluate and improve a system using their own initiative.
 Our Design Technology curriculum covers the skills outlined in the national curriculum through broad, challenging and purposeful units of work.
 All Design and Technology projects will contribute to children’s awareness of the wider curriculum and how skills are transferrable in their daily lives.

 Implementation:

-Design Technology lessons begin with a weekly review activity which embeds knowledge through retrieval practice.
+Design and Technology lessons begin with a weekly review activity which embeds knowledge through retrieval practice.
 This activity might take the form of a quiz, vocabulary activity or practical task that promotes information recall.
 Additionally, each year group will research significant innovators providing them with a wider understanding of how Design and Technology can change the world in a range of contexts.
 Working environments will have quality working walls which enables children to consistently see progression steps, work independently and acquire technical vocabulary needed to articulate ideas clearly.

 Knowledge of food and nutrition are underpinned throughout the whole school.
 This is further embedded through our Design and Technology curriculum, which provides children with the opportunity to develop an understanding of where food comes from, the importance of a varied healthy diet and the skills to prepare and make meals for themselves or a specific purpose.